Should you choose a niche that you love?

 If you're new to web publishing, you may have already heard that you should blog about what you love.
 But is that really the case?
 Choosing a niche that you're passionate about has its advantages, but it can be risky too.
 Here's why.

-This post was originally written in May 2016, carrying the message: “you should blog about what you love!”.
-I’m coming back to it now, in June 2020 with a new perspective.
-No more exclamation points.
-These days, I think there are pros and cons to choosing a niche based on what you love.
-The final choice depends on your situation.
+This post was originally written in May 2016, carrying the message: “You should blog about what you love!”.
+I updated it again in June 2020 with a new perspective: No more exclamation points.

 Over the years, I had hundreds of different websites; most of them very small.
 Back in the early 2000s, topics were up for grabs, and search engines were easy to manipulate.
 I confess: I was part of the big pseudo-SEO festival of the period.
 I even managed to rank a site for the lucrative term “auto loans.”